LawnchairLauncher/lawnicons/README.md

 Lawnicons is an icon pack developed by the Lawnchair team and supported by our community.
 Originally an addon for Lawnchair 12 Alpha 5 and above to implement themed icons, it can now be used on many launchers.

-Lawnicons is best used [on the latest version of Lawnchair](https://play.google.com/store/apps/details?id=app.lawnchair.play).
-You can enable themed icons on Lawnchair by going to `Home Settings → General → Icon Style` and choosing the desired option.
+Try Lawnicons [on the latest version of Lawnchair](https://play.google.com/store/apps/details?id=app.lawnchair.play).
+You can enable themed icons by going to `Home Settings → General → Icon Style` and choosing the desired option.

 ## Download